iyashvasani/Appetite-Online-Food-Management-System/README.md

 2. Then Download Django (In CMD `pip install django` hit enter.)
 3. After installing Django close CMD.
 4. Go to folder where you want to create your project in CMD
-5. `django-admin startproject project_name` replace project_name and give your own project name.
+5. `django-admin startproject project_name` replace project_name and give your own project name. (were my project_name is food)
 6. `cd project_name` project_name which you created
-7. `python manage.py startapp app_name` replace app_name and give your own project app name.
+7. `python manage.py startapp app_name` replace app_name and give your own project app name. (were my app_name is store)
 8. `python manage.py runserver` for running localhost server in your browser (defalut id address is 127.0.0.1:8000)

+Note: If you want to run same code without any addition then don't create project_name & app_name, for that just install python and django.